6 Ways to Successfully Hike the Inca Trail in the Rainy Season

 We found that the large companies sold their group treks for between $800 to $1000, while local Peruvian companies sold theirs for between $500 to $700.
 Where does the $300 difference end up?
 Well, I can’t say for sure, but I have a guess. 😉

 After a lot of research, we ended up booking our trek with Quechuas Expeditions.
-Locally owned and operated, this is a company that GUARANTEES trek departures, no matter the number of people in the group, and promises to NEVER combine groups with another tour company.
+Locally owned and operated, this is a company that GUARANTEES trek departures, no matter the number of people in the group.
+They also promise NEVER to combine groups with another tour company.

 We’d booked and paid to be part of a group tour (cheaper than the private tour), but ended up being the only 2 in the group!
 And yes, Quechuas Expeditions honoured their commitment and took off with the just the 2 of us, without cutting any of the promised services.

 We definitely saw this on the trails.
-Porters using straps, instead of real backpacks and loaded down with insane amounts of weight.
-Quechuas Expeditions has a great article about porter welfare here.
+There were porters using straps, instead of real backpacks, and loaded down with insane amounts of weight.
+Make sure you educate yourself about porter welfare, laws, and regulations before booking a particular company.

 We hired an extra porter to carry our gear for the 4 days of the trek.
 He carried our sleeping bags, mats, extra clothes and anything else we wanted to give him, leaving us with just 1 small backpack to manage for the duration of the trek.